-why should I pay for a soap making course when there are so many free resources on line
+On My Soap Box Why should I pay for a soap making course when there are so many free resources online?

 There are so many free soap making resources on line it would be easy to think paying for a course is a waste of money.